jobosk/rps-service/README.md

 On top of that, to avoid infrastructure requirements, these tests will be executed on a ephemeral testing environment, with the help of [Testcontainers](https://www.testcontainers.org/).

-## Troubleshooting
+## Requirements

+This project requires some infrastructure to run (and be tested).
+To satisfice those requirements, we've used a [Docker Compose](https://docs.docker.com/compose/) script, which means that it needs to be installed together with your [Docker](https://www.docker.com/) installation.

+The script itself is not required, as long as you locally deploy the same infrastructure described in the YML files.
+However Docker itself is, since it is used by the tests to mock said insfrastructure.

-The Pact.io library used to run contact tests has several [requirements](https://docs.pact.io/implementation_guides/javascript/docs/troubleshooting), that might cause some problems if not complied with.
+Also, the Pact.io library used to run contact tests has several requirements, that might cause [some problems](https://docs.pact.io/implementation_guides/javascript/docs/troubleshooting) if not complied with.

 ## Installation